dhrjarun/dhrjarun.github.io/projects/violet-club.md

 There are a lot of ludo game on mobiles out there.
 Almost all of them are cluttered with useless feature, ads, gambling.

-Right now the project is in prototype phase, currently building the web app which will become PWA.
-I am using react so that later on, I can utitlise some component to build a react native app.
+Right now, you can play the game both offline and online but there are so may big and small things to be added.
+It is PWA so can be installed as app.
+I am using react so that later on, I can utilise same components to build a react native app.

-As for the multiplayer aspect of things, I do not have money to throw at it, so I am using either webRTC (thought of using firebase relatime db at one point) When using webRTC, player could cheat but that would not be a big deal because i want it to be played my family and friends and anyway I am making it for myself.
+As for the multiplayer aspect of things, I do not have money to throw at it, so I am using webRTC (thought of using firebase relatime db at one point) When using webRTC, player could cheat but that would not be a big deal because i want it to be played my family and friends and anyway I am making it for myself.